-ill be necessary to create a component or a part onent, use techniques and materials identical to the his new component can then be assembled into the bonding, riveting or welding as appropriate.
-Welds etc. d back to a fair surface.
+When it will be necessary to create a component or a part of a component use techniques and materials identical to the originals.
+This new component can then be assembled into the whole by bonding, riveting or welding as appropriate.
+Welds etc. addressed back to a fair surface.